-Most of the brown trout fishing in Assynt north of Elphin is controlled by two organisations: the Assynt Crofter’s Trust and the Assynt Angling Group.
-The Assynt Crofters’ Trust control about 200 lochs north of Lochinver including Loch Crocach, Loch Poll, Loch Drumbeg and Loch Cul Fraioch.
-Most of the fishing to the south (another 150 or so lochs) is controlled by the Assynt Angling Group, a partnership between the local angling club and a number of estates.
+Most of the brown trout fishing in Assynt north of Elphin is controlled by two organisations: the Assynt Crofters' Trust and the Assynt Angling Group.
+The Assynt Crofters’ Trust controls about 200 lochs north of Lochinver including Loch Crocach, Loch Poll, Loch Drumbeg and Loch Cul Fraioch.
+Most of the fishing to the south is controlled by the Assynt Angling Group, a partnership between the local angling club and a number of estates.
 This is a large area comprising over 150 lochs, some much larger such as Assynt, Veyatie and Cam, and is divided into 3 fishing zones (West, East & South).

 The Inchnadamph area is famous geologically for outcrops of the Durness Limestone and many lochs have limestone spring sources or outcrops sub-surface.
 A by-product of this is that a number of lochs enjoy a mayfly hatch albeit in June, and this can provide some excellent sport.

-There are too many lochs to fish, never mind mention here, so some brief descriptions of a few:
+There are too many lochs to mention, never mind fish here, but here are some brief descriptions of a few: